 - Increasing business automation (opportunity)

-- Increasing sales through mobile devices (opportunity)
+- Increasing fast-food sales through mobile devices (opportunity)

 Ecological/Environmental Factors Affecting McDonald’s